-Students use the Turnitin reporting tool.

-In-text citation and footnotes (As per IBO Effecting citing and referencing publication)

-1. Students can identify in-text citation and the parts needed for referencing.

-2. Students can identify footnotes and the parts needed for referencing.

-M3 Student can identify a complete MLA citation.

-Student can create a complete MLA citation with all information required

-according to type of source (general guideline included below) and with proper
+In-text citation and footnotes (As per IBO Effecting citing and referencing publication) Students can identify in-text citation and the parts needed for referencing.
+Students can identify footnotes and the parts needed for M3 referencing.
+Student can identify a complete MLA citation.
+Student can create a complete MLA citation with all information required according to type of source (general guideline included below) and with proper punctuation.

-punctuation.

 1. Author.
 2. Title of source.

-3. Title of container,

-4. Other contributors,

-5. Version,

-6. Number,

-7. Publisher,

-8. Publication date, 9.
+3. Title of container, 4.
+Other contributors, 5.
+Version, 6.
+Number, 7.
+Publisher, 8.
+Publication date, 9.
 Location.

-9. Location.

-Student understands sources must be listed by alphabetical order according

-to the author's last name.

-Student uses a tool to help create MLA citations, i.e. www.easybib.com .

-In-text citation and footnotes

-1. Students can apply in-text citation and referencing.

-2. Students can apply footnotes and referencing.

-Students use Turnitin reporting tool.

-M4 Student can create complete MLA citation format citations based on type of

-source used.
-(As per M3)
+Student understands sources must be listed by alphabetical order according to the author's last name.
+Student uses a tool to help create MLA citations, i.e. www.easybib.com.
+In-text citation and footnotes Students can apply in-text citation and referencing.
+Students can apply footnotes and referencing.
+M4 Student can create complete MLA citation format citations based on type of source used.
+(As per M3) DAT.
 Students can apply referencing items such as in-text citation and footnotes.

-M5 Student can create a complete MLA citation bibliography with proper format.

-(As per M3)

-Students can apply in-text citation and footnotes with proper format.
+Student can create a complete MLA citation bibliography with proper format.
+M5 (As per M3) Students can apply in-text citation and footnotes with proper format.